-The Group participates in Subsea Integration Alliance (SIA), through unincorporated strategic global operations between Subsea7 and OneSubsea®, the subsea technologies, production and processing systems division of SLB.
-As part of the alliance, Subsea7 and OneSubsea® agree terms and conditions on a project-by-project basis; this governs the relationship between the entities executing contracts with clients.
+The Group participates in Subsea Integration Alliance (SIA), through unincorporated strategic global operations between Subsea7 and OneSubsea.
+As part of the alliance, Subsea7 and OneSubsea agree terms and conditions on a project-by-project basis; this governs the relationship between the entities executing contracts with clients.
 SIA operates globally and provides clients with subsea technologies, production and processing systems, bringing together field development planning, project delivery and total lifecycle solutions under an extensive technology and services portfolio.
-Contracts with clients are entered into by individual entities of the Subsea7 and OneSubsea® groups, with all activities executed on a joint and several basis.
+Contracts with clients are entered into by individual entities of the Subsea7 and OneSubsea groups.

 Saudi Arabian Oil Company awarded a long-term frame agreement to a consortium consisting of Subsea7 and L&T Hydrocarbon Engineering.
-This unincorporated consortium is governed by a consortium agreement, and Subsea7 and L&T Hydrocarbon Engineering are jointly and severally liable to Saudi Arabian Oil Company for the various call-off work orders awarded to the consortium via the longterm frame agreement.
+This unincorporated consortium is governed by a consortium agreement, and Subsea7 and L&T Hydrocarbon Engineering are jointly and severally liable to Saudi Arabian Oil Company for the various call-off work orders awarded to the consortium via the long-term frame agreement.
 The consortium's activities include project management, engineering, procurement, fabrication, transportation and installation of offshore facilities and infrastructure.
 The principal place of business of the unincorporated consortium is the Kingdom of Saudi Arabia.